joelouthan/Theologicus/src/catechism-1693/index.md

 God having out of his mere good pleasure, from all eternity, elected some to everlasting life, did enter into a Covenant of Grace, to deliver them out of the estate of sin and misery, and to bring them into an estate of salvation by a redeemer.
 (Eph.
 1:4, 5; Rom.
 3:20-22; Gal.
 3:21, 22)

-### Question 24 Who Is The Redeemer Of God'S Elect?
+### Question 24 Who Is The Redeemer Of God's Elect?

 The only :edeemer of God's elect is the Lord Jesus Christ; who, being the eternal Son of God, became man, and so was and continues to be God and man in two distinct natures, and one person for ever.
 (1 Tim.
 2:5, 6; John 1:14; Gal.
 4:4; Rom.
 9:5; Lk.
 1:35; Col. 2:9; Heb.
 7:24, 25)